Skip to main content

 %generate some colours

-%Generate our colour look-up table (CLUT) and load it into our hardware.
+%Generate our colour look-up table (CLUT) for our main display.

 Datapixx('SetVideoClut', myTable);